Powering Futures Electric Lineworker Scholarship

 Winners are based on size in eight categories.
 City Utilities of Richland Center earned first place recognition in the category of a utility with less than 15,000 worker-hours of exposure.

-“City Utilities of Richland Center continues to lead by example and we are proud of our utility’s accomplishment,” said Electric Superintendent Dale Bender.
+“City Utilities of Richland Center continues to lead by example and we are proud of our utility’s accomplishment,” said Electric Superintendent Scott Gald.
 “This honor is a reminder of the high standards we employ and follow on behalf of our customers and community.”

 Meter Reading & Billing